msalemor/smart-cli-class/README.md

 - Requirements:
   - Create a `pkg/openai.go` file and create a function called `ChatCompletion` to make a POST request to OpenAI.
   - This function should receive an OpenAIRequest and return a pointer to the Commands object: `ChatCompletion(prompt string) (*Commands, error)`
-  - Use the Setting singleton to get the endpoint, api key, mode, and system prompt
+  - Use the Setting singleton to get the endpoint, api key, model, and system prompt
   - To call OpenAI use the OpenAIRequest structure
   - To receive the respose from OpenAI use the OpenAIResponse structure
-  - Convert the actual response into a pointer to the Commands structure
+  - Convert the actual OpenAIResponse into a pointer to the Commands structure

 - Criteria:
-  - The application compiles: `go build .`
-  - You should be able to test a completion by
+  - You should be able to test a completion by adding in `main.go`
-  - In main.go before calling the CLI type:
 ```go
 cmds, _ := pkg.ChatCompletion("List all pods")
 fmt.println(cmds)
 ```
+  - The application compiles and runs: `go run . --help`

 - [Code](/5-openai)

-### 6.6 - Cobra az subcommand
+### 6.6 - Cobra Kubernetes subcommand

 User Story - Kubernetes Subcommand

-As a user in need to be able to type `mytool az -p "Instructions"` and have the tool generate and process the commands.
+As a user in need to be able to type `mytool az -p "Instructions"` and have the tool generate kubectl commands from my instructions and process the commands.

 - Requirements:
   - Add an Azure subcommand called `cmd/azcmd.go`